epitome-mvc/Epitome/README.md

     npm install epitome

-Please note this will grab it inside of your node_modules and if you use browser components like view and sync, you'd have to move it within your web server root.
+Please note this will grab it inside of your node_modules and if you use browser components like view and sync, you'd have to move it within your web server root. require('epitome') should then return the contents of `main.js` in the source folder, which grabs all dependencies.

 ## Testing